stefangao/llfsm/README.md

 -------------------------------------------------------

-If fsm1 is created in context1, then context1 {fsm1}
+If fsm1 is created in context1, then the uri of fsm1 is context1:fsm1

-fsm1 {fsm2, fsm3}
+fsm2 and fsm3 are the states of fsm1.
+So their context are also context1.

-The uri of fsm2 is /context1/fsm1/fsm2
+The uri of fsm2 is context1:fsm2
-The uri of fsm3 is /context1/fsm1/fsm3
+The uri of fsm3 is context1:fsm3

-We can locate every fsm by its uri, which is unique in a context.
+The name of fsm must be unique in a context.
+So we can locate every fsm by its uri.